ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 # Upgrading to a new Major Version
 {: #upgrading}

 Once a major version of a database is at its End Of Life (EOL), it is a good idea to upgrade to the current major version.
-You can upgrade {{site.data.keyword.databases-for-elasticsearch_full}} deployment to use the newest version of Elasticsearch.
+You can upgrade {{site.data.keyword.databases-for-elasticsearch_full}} deployments to use the newest version of Elasticsearch.
 It is currently possible to migrate from Elasticsearch 5.x to 6.x.

-You upgrade to the latest minor version of Elasticsearch available to {{site.data.keyword.databases-for-elasticsearch_}}.
-You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployables-show) or from the cloud databases API [`/deployables` endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases).
+You upgrade to the latest version of Elasticsearch available to {{site.data.keyword.databases-for-elasticsearch}}.
+You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployables-show) or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

 Upgrading is handled through restoring your data into a new deployment.
 Restoring from a backup has a number of advantages:

 - The original database stays running and production work can be uninterrupted.
 - You can test the new database out of production and act on any application incompatibilities.
 - The entire process can be re-run at any point.
-- A fresh restoration reduces the likelihood of unneeded artifacts of the older version of the database are carried over to the new database.
+- A fresh restoration reduces the likelihood that unneeded artifacts of the older version of the database are carried over to the new database.

 In order to restore a deployment from a backup into a specific version, you have to use the {{site.data.keyword.cloud_notm}} CLI or the API.